Books.

 Zheng Chaolin's poem of 1984, taken from the Verso collection 'Poets of the Chinese Revolution', with notes by Gregor Benton.

-Tom Gann, Wendy Liu
+Abolish Silicon Valley: Tom Gann interviews Wendy Liu

 Wendy Liu discusses her political journey from ardent Silicon Valley Kool Aid drinker to scathing critic of the entire industry (and capitalism), as documented in her new book 'Abolish Silicon Valley'.